Model Context Protocol (MCP) Quick Start Guide

 ## Loading MCP Server into Claude Desktop

-First, we open the configuration.
+First, we need to open the configuration.

-We click on the `Developer` menu, then click the `Edit Config` button to open the Claude desktop configuration file `claude_desktop_config.json`.
+We click on the `Developer` menu, then click the `Edit Config` button to open the Claude desktop client configuration file `claude_desktop_config.json`.

 ```json